Rightpoint/RZCellSizeManager/README.md

 Implementation
 --------------

-Using RZCellSizeManager is easy.
-All you have to do is create an instance of the size manager using one of the initializers and set up a configuration block.
-A configuration block is what will happen to the cell to adjust its height.
+There are two different approaches to using `RZCellSizeManager`.
+The first is to use a ReuseIdentifier to register your cell class.
+This is a familiar approach since it is how we interact normally with a UITableView or a UICollectionView

 ```
 @property (strong, nonatomic) RZCellSizeManager* sizeManager;
 ```

 ```
-self.sizeManager = [[RZCellSizeManager alloc] initWithCellClassName:@"RZTableViewCell" configurationBlock:^(RZTableViewCell* cell, id object) {
+self.sizeManager = [[RZCellSizeManager alloc] initWithCellClassName:@"TableViewCell" cellReuseIdentifier:[TableViewCell reuseIdentifier] configurationBlock:^(TableViewCell* cell, id object) {
         [cell setCellData:object];
     }];
 ```

+If you pass in a reuseIdentifier of `nil` it will work fine so long as you only have one cell type.

+The second approach is to register with an object class.

+	self.sizeManager = [[RZCellSizeManager alloc] initWithCellClassName:@"TableViewCell" objectClass:[CellData class] configurationBlock:^(TableViewCell* cell, id object) {
+        [cell setCellData:object];
+    }];

+Either method supports the ability to register additional cell classes, either for additional ReuseIdentifiers or object classes.

+	- (void)registerCellClassName:(NSString *)cellClass
+               forObjectClass:(Class)objectClass
+           configurationBlock:(RZCellSizeManagerConfigBlock)configurationBlock;

+	- (void)registerCellClassName:(NSString *)cellClass
+           forReuseIdentifier:(NSString *)reuseIdentifier
+       withConfigurationBlock:(RZCellSizeManagerConfigBlock)configurationBlock;

+Mixing the two different methods will result in unsupported behavior.

 In this case we are setting an object on the cell which will set two different labels.
 Both of these labels are configured with autolayout so they will adjust their size depending on the content of them.
 Here is an example of the  ```setCellData:``` method